luziferius/MTGProxyPrinter/README.md

 - Optional printing of cut helper lines to aid machine-cutting printed sheets
 - Full support for oversized cards, like Archenemy Scheme cards or Planechase Planes.
   - Regular-size cards and oversized cards are kept on separate pages to ensure consistent image spacing and proper rendering of cut helper lines.
+- Ability to add “related cards” of cards added to the document.
+These are cards referenced by name or tokens created.

 ### Supported deck list formats